Blaque: 2005–2012: Reunion and Reed's death

 Fears was signed to Darkchild Records in 2005.
 Williams also signed a new record deal and started working on a solo album.
 She also provided vocals on the hook of Nelly's single "Grillz".
 In 2005, Blaque came back together to record their studio album Private Show (originally titled Beauty).
 They worked on the album sporadically from 2005 to 2009.
 Blaque agreed to film a show Blaque In the House set to air in the summer of 2008; however, the show was never picked up, and the album went unreleased.
 Blaque released four songs on YouTube: "Cut You Off", "All Nighter", "Blue Jeans" and "High Definition" before they decided to disband.

-On July 28, 2012, Blaque reunited for the Left Eye Music Festival in Decatur, Georgia.
+On July 28, 2012, Blaque reunited for the Left Eye Music Festival in Decatur near northeast Atlanta.
 At the event, Blaque performed their single "808".
 Shortly after, the group contracted with artist manager Inga "Nandi" Willis, and started working on an album and a reality television show.

-On October 26, 2012, Reed died after being hit by a car near Atlanta, Georgia.
+Reed died on October 26, 2012, after being hit by a car near Atlanta.
 The group broke up shortly after her death.
-Two days later, "Cut You Off", a song intended for the album, leaked via the internet.
+Months later, "Cut You Off", a song intended for their album, leaked via the internet.